DimaMukhin/intern.apply-android/README.md

 ## running tests

-right click on "AcceptanceTests" and click on "run 'AcceptanceTests'"
+right click on "AllIntegrationTests" and click on "run 'AllIntegrationTests'"